 The IC3 Movement, at its core, is dedicated to helping young people across the globe find career paths through education that will lead to fulfilled, happy and productive lives.
 IC3 (short form for International Career and College Counseling) has set out to fix a broken system in which accessible and sustainable school-based career and college guidance is either inadequate or altogether absent.

 With the goal to impact over 100,000 high schools over a 15-year period, the IC3 Movement seeks to enable high schools to help their students make best-fit higher education and career decisions.
-Comprising three key, volunteer-driven initiatives -- the Annual IC3 Conference, IC3 Regional Forums and the IC3 Institute -- the IC3 Movement aims to empower every school to run a robust, fully functioning, career and college counseling department.
+Comprising four key, volunteer-driven initiatives -- the Annual IC3 Conference, IC3 Regional Forums, IC3 Live, and the IC3 Institute -- the IC3 Movement aims to empower every school to run a robust, fully functioning, career and college counseling department.

 IC3 Events and Access